attack68/rateslib/PACKAGING.md

+For preparing a new release:

+On "main":

+1) Update the whatsnew with the target release date.
+2) Add a new entry to the switcher.json in main:docs/source/static, pushing stable to next version.
+3) Bump the "version" in pyproject.toml and check the dependencies.
+4) Checks should be OK in github actions but perform a local double check.

+Checks:
+$ coverage run -m pytest
+Perform this on development environment as well as specified minimum.
+$ pytest -W error
+Checking for uncaptured warnings.

+5) Commit and push any changes - this will temporarily break readthedocs which will build from push.

 Branch to version: x.x.x, e.g. 0.2.x
 Update "release" in docs/source/conf.py, e.g. to 0.2.x
 Update the switcher.json in main:docs/source/static
-Update pyproject.toml with new version.
 Delete the switcher in the releases branch since this is taken from main.
-Add release date to whatsnew file.
 Once reverted back to main, switch "release" back to dev.

-Checks:
-$ coverage run -m pytest
-Perform this on development environment as well as specified minimum.
-$ pytest -W error
-Checking for uncaptured warnings.

 Build:
 $ pip install build twine